 The CA operates in a similar way to an owners corporation or strata scheme for an apartment block.
 It oversees the management of broader ‘whole of project’ objectives and initiatives on behalf of its members.

 Proposed alterations or additions to completed buildings or developments, for example colour changes, signage, transmitting or receiving devices, screens, pergolas and awnings, must be approved by the relevant neighbourhood association or strata scheme, where there is one, and should then be submitted to the CA for consideration before applying to the relevant consent authority (generally Randwick Council) for approval to proceed.
 The CA is also responsible for ensuring strata and neighbourhood associations maintain their lots to a reasonable standard.

 The Community Association must convene an Annual General Meeting each year.
 Any person entitled to vote at a general meeting can ask for a motion to be put on the agenda for a general meeting.
 A notice of meeting including minutes of the previous AGM is issued to all lot owners before the meeting.
 All lot owners are encouraged to attend the AGM but may only speak if invited to do so by the executive committee.

 For details of the next meeting go to the CA Questions page.

 The Prince Henry Design Guidelines was established as part of the original Prince Henry master plan.
 It's an essential guide for developers, builders, landscapers and certifiers.
 This is a very large document and may take considerable time to download.
-Please contact Dynamic Property Services if you'd like a disk of the 'Prince Henry Design Guidelines' burned for your own use.
+Please contact the CA Managing Agent if you'd like a copy of the 'Prince Henry Design Guidelines'.